I have been an avid pet person since childhood. I know how to keep them happy and healthy.

 Checking out the breed, their requirements, and their characteristics will help to guide you in handling your pet.
 Asking questions of the person you are getting the animal from can be a great help as can the internet and/or a local vet.

 If you are getting the animal from a pet store or breeder, be sure to check their credentials and go to the place where the animals are raised to be sure they are healthy.
-Also, make sure you get an official up-to-date record that shows they have had their shots and have been wormed.
+Make sure you get an official up-to-date record that shows they have had their shots and have been wormed.
 Make sure it is done by a professional vet and not the seller.

 Pet Size Matters

 The size of the animal and their needed surroundings will have a huge effect on their well being.
 Small spaces should not have large breeds of dogs or cats that love to run, jump, and play hard.
 Even if you opt for an aquarium, you need to see if the floor or area where you are going to put it can hold the weight.
 Even the possibility of getting the floor wet on occasion is something you should think about because some floors don't handle water well.
-Also, check to see how big the animal will be when fully grown.
+Be sure to check to see how big the animal will be when fully grown.
 A small puppy or kitten is okay in small places, but they tend to get bigger real fast.

 Keep Your Pet Healthy